limoo-im/java-sdk/README.md

 # Limoo java SDK
 A Java SDK for Limoo.

+This SDK is assumed to be used with Java version 8.
+It might be incompatible with newer versions.

 *Wondering what Limoo is?
 Visit https://limoo.im*